"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Transistor Multivibrator

-MULTIVIBRATOR.
-A form of relaxation oscillator which comprises two stages that are coupled so that the input of one is derived from the output of the other.
+Multivibrator Circuit.
+A multivibrator is a form of relaxation oscillator which comprises two stages that are coupled so that the input of one is derived from the output of the other.
 A multivibrator is basically two amplifier circuits arranged with regenerative feedback.
 One of the amplifiers is conducting while the other is cut off.

 The 3 types of multivibrators: ASTABLE, MONOSTABLE, BISTABLE.